cogciprocate/bismit/bismit.spec.md

 - Layer 6 (tall and short) is the key layer involved in this process.
 - The Claustrum is likely a key structure involved in coordinating and broadcasting execution context information
+- The nRT (and L6-short) is related to and intertwined with this system (and may have been a precursor system) but seems to focus on a different aspect (particularly timing-sync and sleep/power saving).

 === Learning for pyramidal cell synapses (prediction oriented synapses) ===